 All results have been analyzed in the statistical program Statistics 7.0 for Windows.
 For all variables basic parameters of the descriptive statistics were calculated: the minimum score (Min), maximum score (Max), mean (Mean), standard deviation (Std. deviation).
-To determine a statistically significant difference between the groups for each variable was used a T - test, where for the statistical significant difference the value of the significance level to 0.05 (p $\leq$ 0.05) was taken.
-Differences in the multivariate and univariate level was assessed using the canonical - discriminant analysis were assessed differences in the investigated areas and different ranges of competitions.
+To determine a statistically significant difference between the groups for each variable was used a T - test, where for the statistical significant difference the value of the significance level to 0.05 ($p \le 0.05$) was taken.
+Differences in the multivariate and univariate level was assessed using the canonical - discriminant analysis were assessed different areas and different ranges of competitions.